 - Guests report spotting whales directly from the beach during morning walks

-- Hacienda-style architecture on 11 oceanfront acres
+- Hacienda-style architecture

-- Pool, hot tub, gourmet made-to-order breakfast, and concierge tour coordination
+- Pool, hot tub, and made-to-order breakfast

 - Intimate atmosphere perfect for solo travelers, couples, and families